Camp Counselor Interview Questions

 - Did you attend camp as a child?
 What did you like about it?
 What did you dislike?

-Employers will also want to know about your experience working with children.
+Employers will want to know about your experience working with children.
 If you don't have formal work experience, mention babysitting, volunteering, or any other relevant experience with children.
+Some interview questions may include:

-- With what age groups do you have experience working?
+- What age groups do you have experience working with?

-- What do you like about working with kids?
+- What do you like about working with children?

 - What are the top three qualities everyone who works with children must have to succeed?